Élisabeth of France: Flight to Varennes

-After their return, the king, the queen, and the dauphin (and also his governess Tourzel) were placed under surveillance.
-But no guards were tasked with the surveillance of the king's daughter or sister, and Elisabeth was in fact free to leave any time she wished.
+After their return, the King, the Queen, and the Dauphin (and also his governess Tourzel) were placed under surveillance.
+But no guards were tasked with the surveillance of the King's daughter or sister, and Élisabeth was in fact free to leave any time she wished.
 She chose to stay with her brother and sister-in-law, according to Tourzel, as "their consolation during their captivity.
 Her attentions to the King and Queen and their children always redoubled in proportion to their misfortunes."
 She was urged by one of her correspondents, the Abbé de Lubersac, to join her aunts in Rome, but refused: "There are certain positions in which one cannot dispose of oneself, and such is mine.
 The line I should follow is traced so clearly by Providence that I must remain faithful to it."